We pride ourselves in delivering an excellent,

 Mainly just yourself!
 We encourage wearing comfortable clothing to our yoga classes as you will be coached into a range of various poses and positions.
 All mats, yoga blocks and stretching belts will be provided at each class.
 You are more than welcome to bring your own yoga equipment if desired.

-All of the Bespoke Classes will start on the dot of their start time.
+All of the Bespoke Classes will start on the advertised start time.
 We recommend arriving to your class 5-10 minutes before the start time.
 This will allow you time to get changed at our onsite changing facilities and get yourself set up prior to the class starting.
 It will also allow you to have a quick chat to the yoga instructor if you have any ailments that may hinder you during the class.
 It is important to keep your instructor up to date so they can provide suitable regressions to particular poses and positions as required.
 If you are seeing one of our Bespoke therapists – with your permission, they will be able to advise the instructor on your behalf.

 Yes private classes and corporate packages are available on request.
 These classes can be run both onsite at the Bespoke Head Quarters or off site as required.
 Please contact the Bespoke Admin team if you require any further information on our Bespoke private sessions.